We found amazing and fun things you can do alone in Singapore for quality me-time!

 Planning to prioritise wellness and bring your mental health back on track?
 We have options!
 Take a day off and slow down to recharge at some of the best spas in Singapore.
 Wanna pamper yourself with a lavish beauty routine?
 Take note of our A to Z skincare guide.
-Or, there’s always the magic of aromatherapy and crystals (if you’re a believer) you can indulge in – from essential oils to luxury candles.
+Or, there’s always the magic of home scents and crystals (if you’re a believer) – just indulge in essential oils and luxury candles.
 It’s total bliss.

 When the going gets tough, get out of the urban gridlock and head back to nature.
 Hiking is one fun way to keep your sanity intact (with health perks along the way).
-From offshore islands to nature spots with peak views to lovely green parks and gardens, there’s something for everyone.
-Take your pick and remember to gear up proper before you set out!
+From offshore islands to nature spots with peak views to lovely green parks and gardens like our OG Botanic Gardens, there’s something for everyone.
+Take your pick and remember to gear up before you set out!

 Put on your walking shoes and take a deep dive into the history of Singapore’s heartlands at charming areas such as Toa Payoh, Balestier, Queenstown and Pasir Ris.
 Or tick off all the national monuments and historical sites of Singapore on your bucket list in one weekend.
 The architecture alone will have you beaming with #localpride.

-Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park like the Singapore Botanic Gardens.
+Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park.
 The lush greenery and fresh air will calm you down in no time.
 Join an outdoor yoga class, or if you’re confident doing it on your own, good on you!
 Psst: no harm wearing your best activewear threads while you’re practising your warrior pose.

 Can’t get enough of nature’s beauty?
 Catch the sunrise in Singapore at stunning spots like parks, waterfront areas and beaches.
 Or wait till evening rolls around and head outdoors to marvel at the sunset.
-You can even bring along a journal to jot down some reflections if that’s your thing.
+You can even bring along a journal to jot down some reflections for a mindfulness sesh.

 You don’t need a buddy to enjoy museum-hopping.
 So pick the exhibition that calls out to you and immerse yourself in the city’s wonderful museums and galleries.
 When you want to switch things up, pop by secret museums for an unusual experience.

 The city is packed to the rafters with award-winning architectural wonders – and we don’t just mean the soaring skyscrapers of the CBD.
 From wonderfully bizarre Art Deco-style office buildings to futuristic mosques, they’re a good reason to time to take time off and admire the architectural wonders in Singapore through your lens.
 To start, follow cool photographers on IG.
-Then, make your way to vibrant neighbourhoods to find everything from secret parks to unique HDB blocks.
+Then, make your way to vibrant neighbourhoods to find unique HDB blocks.

 Got some time to spare?
 Watching a movie is a no-brainer option on the list of things to do alone in Singapore.
 But we’re not talking about binge-watching at home.
 Head out and catch that silly flick you’ve been wanting to see but can’t get anyone to join you for.
 Indulge in some popcorn and snacks (that you don’t even have to share), and laugh out loud freely at the funny scenes – it might actually be therapeutic!
 If you want, you can be a little adventurous and catch a movie at an alternative cinema instead of your usual go-to.